liren2515/MLProject1/README.md

 - augmentation: use feature augmentation;
 - power_degree: the degree of power-series feature augmentation;
 - data_balance: replicate samples to balance the data from 2 classes to have the same sample number;
-- num_interval_lambda: the number of intervals you want to evaluate for the lambda.
+- num_interval_lambda: the number of intervals you want to evaluate for the lambda;
+- max_iters: the maximum number of iterations taken for GD/SGD;
+- gamma: the step size for GD/SGD;

 The test results will be saved in ./results automatically.